 In addition to its 125+ recipes, the book provides instruction on Cumberland Island essentials that can add to your cooking experience.
 Many of her recipes are enhanced by cooking over fire and eating outdoors.
 So, for those who want to experiment outside of kitchen confines, she provides instruction on how to make a perfect fire for cooking.
 You can learn how to throw and enjoy an oyster roast, find joy in your garden, understand and utilize herbs and flowers, and pack a picnic.
 She shares the essentials of cooking a Low Country boil, her favorite ways to top a biscuit, how to understand spices, and what to do with peppers.
 For those afraid of overcooking fish, Otawka can teach you to fry like a pro and can make cooking a whole fish seem less intimidating.

-Join us around the table for Whitney’s seasonally inspired café dinner in collaboration with Heath Ceramics on November 19th at The Factory.
+Join us around the table for Whitney’s seasonally inspired café dinner on April 15, 2021, at The Factory.
 Tickets for all of our Friends of the Café Dinners are available on our Events page.
 And don’t forget to pick up a copy of The Saltwater Table.
 Every page is beautiful and inspiring.